What is Pump and Dump?

 Therefore, the information about the securities can be easily manipulated by the fraudsters.
 The lack of public information creates additional favorable conditions for fraudsters as potential investors lack enough sources to check all available information about a company.

 In addition, microcap stocks are highly illiquid securities with extremely low trading volume.
-Thus, even small transactions can significantly inflate the price of the security.
+Thus, even relatively small transactions can significantly inflate the price of the security.

-In a pump and dump scheme, fraudsters may use various tools, including the cold calling, email spam, and fake news releases.
+In a pump and dump scheme, fraudsters may use various tools, including cold calling, email spam, and fake news releases.

 Types of Pump and Dump Schemes

-There are several types of the pump and dump schemes that may be utilized by fraudsters.
+There are several types of pump and dump schemes that may be utilized by fraudsters.
 They include the following:

 1. Classic pump and dump scheme

 The classic scheme may involve any type of manipulation of information regarding a company and its stock.
-It may include stock pitches via telephone, fake news release, and distribution of some sort of “inside” information that can boost the stock price.
+It may include stock pitches via telephone, fake news releases, and distribution of some sort of “inside” information that can boost the stock price.
 In addition, the services of dishonest stock promoters can be used to attract the attention of investors to the stocks.